 On March 19, 2020, the Governor issued Executive Order N-33-20, a statewide stay at home order to protect the health and well-being of all Californians and to establish consistency across the State in order to slow the spread of COVID-19.
 Such order went into effect immediately.
+The District resumed to in-person learning on April 12, 2021.

-The District has monitored guidelines and regulations from state and local agencies in regards to COVID-19 and will continue to do so.
+In regards to COVID-19, the District has been monitoring guidelines and regulations from state and local agencies and will do so until the threat is gone.

 The annual process to develop the District's budget begins in January, following the Governor's proposed State budget.
 The majority of the District's revenue comes from the State; therefore, the District formulates assumptions based on the Governor's proposals, guidance from School Services of California, and from the San Diego County Office of Education.
-Due to the situation from COVID-19, there were wide spread concerns due to economic downturn.
-As a general rule, the release of the 2020-21 May Revision builds on the conceptual basic framework of the proposed budget presented in January.
-For 2020-21, the economic outlook was very uncertain and the May Revision proposed to cut funding to districts by 10% or more.
-In June 2020, the Legislature and the Governor compromised and used the Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act dollars and the Rainy Day fund to shore up the loss to State revenues for schools.
-The 2020-21 Budget suspends the statutory cost-of-living adjustment (COLA) and brings back revenue deferrals beginning in February 2021 and continuing through the remainder of the fiscal year.
+Generally, the release of the 2021-22 May Revision builds on the conceptual basic framework of the proposed budget presented in January.
+For 2021-22, the economic outlook improved compared to the previous year.
+The May Revision proposed to payback 20-21 deferral's by August of 2021 and utilize additional surplus in revenues.
+School Districts have received Federal dollars from the Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act and Elementary and Secondary School Emergency Relief (ESSER II, ESSER III) funds to help school districts maintain student's safety while in person learning continues through the 2021-2022 school year.
+The 2021-22 Budget brought back the statutory cost-ofliving adjustment (COLA) and increased the AB602 per student funding to \$725 per student.
 Expenditures continue to rise, employer contribution rates to the California State Teacher' Retirement System (CalSTRS) and the California Public Employees' Retirement System (CalPERS) have increased each year to address the unfunded liability for these pension systems.
-The State's budget revision provides for \$2.1 billion one-time non-Proposition 98 to reduce liabilities for employers reducing (CalSTRS and Cal PERS) in the 2020-2021 and 2021-2022 budget.
 Employer rates will continue to increase beyond full implementation of the LCFF so educational agencies must look for other solutions to control expenditures.
 Accurate position control and staffing formulas, avoiding excessive settlements at the bargaining table, commitments to maintain existing programs before adding new ones, and the use of capital expenditures to make facilities more efficient and reduce operating costs are just a few of the solutions the District has implemented.

-On June 30, 2020, the District's Board approved an Adopted Budget for Fiscal Year 2020-21 which included a 2% Unrestricted Reserve for Economic Uncertainties.
+On June 22, 2021, the District's Board approved an Adopted Budget for Fiscal Year 2021-22 which included a 2% Unrestricted Reserve for Economic Uncertainties.
 The major assumptions used in developing the budget are as follows: